Yasser4Coder/SOSLAW/README.md

 ## Environment Variables

 No additional environment variables are required for the frontend.
-The API base URL is hardcoded to `http://localhost:5000/api/v1` for development.
+The API base URL is configured to use `https://api-v1.soslawdz.com` for production.

 ## Notes